lambdaclass/data_etudes/central_limit_theorem_misuses/README.md

 ![](./img/1.png)
 ![](./img/2.png)

-We carry out a simulation of the example discussed above taking $n=300$.
+We carry out a simulation of the example discussed above taking $n = 300$.
 In the first figure, in blue is the normalized histogram counting the frequency of the number of heads obtained after $300$ tosses; in red is the probability density function (pdf) of a normal distribution